UPC-ViRVIG/SdfLib/README.md

 SdfError is a console application that computes the error of the approximated method regarding the exact one.

+## License

+SdfLib is licensed under CC BY-SA 4.0.
+Please, see the [license](https://github.com/UPC-ViRVIG/SdfLib/LICENSE) for further details.

 ## Citations

 If you are using the exact method algorithm for a publication, please cite the paper: